 Further, S's are right to believe that B's will reject counter offers following appropriate challenges of small lies.
 Although many S's do not challenge such lies, some do.
 In these cases, the counter offer is almost always rejected, both parties incur large fines, and no trade takes place.
-Therefore, the aggregate welfare gains generated by the mechanism are negative.
-On average, it would be better for the parties to trade the good at low quality without the mechanism than to adopt the mechanism, which explains the observation that the players often do not adopt the mechanism when given the choice.
+Therefore, the overall pecuniary payoffs generated by the mechanism are negative.
+On average, parties receive higher pecuniary payoffs trading low quality goods without the mechanism than they receive trading with the mechanism, which explains the observation that the players often do not adopt the mechanism when given the choice.